raviskit/Sample_ecommerce_app/README.md

 - Setup solr.
 This app uses Solr for search, make sure solr is installed and running.
   `bundle exec rake sunspot:solr:start`
 - Finally start the server using `rails server` and hit http://localhost:3000

+App wasn't able to deploy to Heroku as Websolr was not available for free.